Contact: (08) 9764 1109

 Picture

 Coorain is happily involved in visiting and supporting Karma Chokor Dechen Nunnery in Rumtek, Sikkim.
-We also make regular trips to Rumtek and have close practice links with the nuns.
+We have done this with friends from the Wangapeka in New Zealand as well.
+We make regular trips to Rumtek and have close practice links with the nuns.
+This has been developing for about 25 years now.
+Our relationship with the Tibetan teachings, however, go back much further.

 Ani - A short film by Emily Harper